tovaperlman/ITU_Project/itu-project/docs/model.md

 Click on this link for the notebook with the Random Forest Predictions and click on this link for the notebook with the XGBoost Predictions.

 Here is a map of our predictions for schools within Brazil.
 Figure 1 displays the location for all the schools were the ground truth is less than 30% connected to the internet.
 There are 69 schools in Brazil that have less than 30% internet connectivity.
 Figure 2 shows the errors in schools where the prediction is less than 30% connected to the internet.
 While we can see that there are fewer schools that are predicted than that exist, we can trust that our predictions are correct, as the error score is low.
 This map was made using the Random Forest model which predicts 14 schools.
 The XGBoost model predicts 29 schools below 30%.
 Additionally, our predicted schools match up with our ground truth schools.
 In Figure 3, we see the predictions for all the schools in the test set mapped out.
 This gives us an understanding of where the higher and lower connected schools are located regionally.
-It appears that the higher connected schools are on the coast (the yellows and light greens) while the lower connected schools are located more in land.
+It appears that the higher connected schools are on the coast (the yellows and light greens) while the lower connected schools are located more inland.
 In Figure 4, we see the errors mapped out for the schools in the test set.
 As we can see most schools have a low error score, which means we can mostly trust the predictions.
 The schools with higher error scores are also the schools that have less connectivity, which provides even more motivation to use our custom metric as we want to focus on having a lower error score for schools that are less connected.
-Thus the 14 schools depicted in Figure 2 are the ones that ITU and UNICEF should prioritize to connect.
+Thus the 14 schools depicted in Figure 2 are the ones that one could prioritize to connect.

 ![Brazil_Map_predictions](Images/Brazil_map_pred.PNG)

 We also see that our predictions closely mirror the ground truth within the country, as well as an external data source titled Digital 2021: Brazil.
 Thus we can trust that our model performs well on Brazilian school data.

+Ask Jacob about prediction 1 vs 2 ?

 ![Brazil_Table](Images/Brazil_table.PNG)

-Next, we will test to see how well this model performed on our Thailand data.

 ## Model Interpretation
 As part of our winning models, we wanted to see which predictors had high feature importance within the model.
 Below, is the graph for both Random Forest and XGBoost feature importances.
 As one can see, the highest feature importances are the nighttime average radiance predictor and the Facebook monthly active users.